TSPoulsen/SPQ/README.md

 # SPQ - _Simply Product Quantization_

 ### What is Product Quantization?
-I will suggest [this survey](https://www.jstage.jst.go.jp/article/mta/6/1/6_2/_pdf/), which gives a great overview of what Product Quantization is its use cases.
+I will suggest [this survey](https://www.jstage.jst.go.jp/article/mta/6/1/6_2/_pdf/), which gives a great overview of what Product Quantization is and its use cases.

 ### Library Details